mindspore-lab/mindone/examples/opensora_hpcai/README.md

     Training orders: 16x256x256 $\rightarrow$ 16x256x256 HQ $\rightarrow$ 16x512x512 HQ.

     These model weights are partially initialized from [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha).
 The number of parameters is 724M.
-More information about training can be found in hpcaitech's **[report](https://github.com/hpcaitech/Open-Sora/blob/main/docs/report_01.md)**.
-More about the dataset can be found in [datasets.md](https://github.com/hpcaitech/Open-Sora/blob/main/docs/datasets.md) from hpcaitech.
+More information about training can be found in HPC-AI Tech's **[report](https://github.com/hpcaitech/Open-Sora/blob/main/docs/report_01.md)**.
+More about the dataset can be found in [datasets.md](https://github.com/hpcaitech/Open-Sora/blob/main/docs/datasets.md) from HPC-AI Tech.
 HQ means high quality.

 - PixArt-α: Download the pth checkpoint from [here](https://download.openxlab.org.cn/models/PixArt-alpha/PixArt-alpha/weight/PixArt-XL-2-512x512.pth) (for training only)

     Convert to ms checkpoint:
     ```